 24. (b) Company Right of First Refusal to Purchase.

-(6) The Company agrees to pay the reasonable expenses, including attorney’s fees which do not exceed the usual, customary, and reasonable fees charged for similar work done for other clients, incurred by the proposed new owners and transferee prior to the Company’s exercise of its Right of First Refusal in negotiating and implementing the contract for the proposed sale or transfer of the Dealer or Dealer’s assets.
+(6) The Company agrees to pay reasonable expenses, including attorney’s fees, which do not exceed the customary.
+Affordable prices charged for similar work done for other clients, incurred by the proposed new owners and transferee before the Company exercised its Right of First Refusal to negotiate and implement the contract for the proposed sale or transfer of the Dealer or Dealer’s assets.

 DEFINITION OF AUTOMOTIVE SITE CONTROL

 Site control is when a dealer grants to a manufacturer, its real estate company, or its finance company the right to decide the use of a dealership’s real property.
 In general, site control means that for the duration of the Agreement, a dealer’s interest in the dealership facilities and real property may never be sold, leased, assigned, or encumbered in any manner without the written consent of the factory, or its representative, which permission must be obtained in order before the real estate may be used for any purpose, other than as a new car dealership, for the particular manufacturer which has the control.

 Usually, the site control is not only for a specified period but may also be for a specified rent, vehicle, or any combination of those items.
 There are advantages and disadvantages to a facility encumbered by site control.
 Site control may affect the value of the dealership’s real property in several ways: